ZZZZzzzzac/numfi/readme.md

 Feature:
 - Automatically perform fixed-point arithmetic through overloaded operators
-- As a numpy.ndarray subclass, it's compatible with numpy and other library, just like a normal numpy.ndarray
+- Maximum compatibility with numpy and other library, just like a normal numpy.ndarray
-- Minimize quantization as much as possible to achieve maximum calculation speed.
+- Optimized calculation speed by minimizing quantization as much as possible

 ## Install
----
 **Prerequisite**: python3 and numpy

 currently numfi is not ready for pypi, so you can clone this repo and build/install locally by: